Average Wrongful Death Medical Malpractice Settlements in FloridaTrusted Content

 - Whether the deceased left behind dependents.

 No two cases settle for the exact amount, even if they have similar facts.
 Your potential settlement also depends on the skill of your legal team.
-You need an attorney who has the skills and resources available to pursue a medical malpractice claim, which may require going to trial.
+You need an experienced medical malpractice attorney in Florida who has the skills and resources available to pursue a medical malpractice claim, which may require going to trial.

 Hospitals and doctors will vigorously fight these cases to avoid paying out and risking damage to their reputations.
 While many cases resolve out of court, we must be prepared for the possibility that your case may be the one that goes to trial.